 The Swiss Solvency Test (SST) is the Swiss legislation which governs the capital requirements of insurance companies and groups.
-It is a principle-based framework whose main objective is the alignment of the required capital with the underlying risks.
+It was enacted in 2006 with the revised Insurance Supervision Law and corresponding Insurance Supervision Ordinance and constituted a reporting requirement during a five-year transition period before the capital requirements ultimately became binding from January 2011.
+The SST is a principle-based framework where the main objective is the alignment of the required capital with the underlying risks.
 The SST capital requirement underpins a high level of confidence that insurers will meet their obligations towards policyholders even in adverse circumstances.
 Swiss Life uses an internal model to calculate the available and the required capital for the SST.

-Continuous monitoring of solvency under the SST is conducted on an ongoing basis and calibration is updated based on the full SST calculations as at the beginning of each calendar year and as at mid-year.
+Continuous monitoring of solvency under the SST is conducted on a monthly basis, calibration is updated based on the full SST calculations as at the beginning of each calendar year and as at mid-year.